You do not delight in sacrifice, or I would bring it;Psalm 51:16-17 NIV

 This is a part of David’s psalm of confession when confronted by Nathan over his sin with Bathsheba.
 David had committed adultery with a married woman and then had her husband killed when he discovered she was pregnant.
 But when Nathan confronted him, David repented of his sin and sought forgiveness.

 David’s response in this part of the psalm makes it clear that his repentance was not just skin deep.
 The law required that he make a sin offering; a sacrificed goat.
-But David was perceptive enough to realize that offering God a goat would not really deal with his sin, nor restore him to right relationship with God.
+But David was perceptive enough to realize that offering God a goat would not really deal with his sin, nor restore him to a right relationship with God.

 No amount of outward ritual was going to satisfy God.
 Instead, it was going to require a change of heart.
 A heart that was broken over his sin.
 A heart that was contrite; or crushed.
-True repentance is more than outward ritual; the offering of an animal.
+True repentance is more than an outward ritual; the offering of an animal.
 True repentance involves godly sorrow over your actions.
 And that is what David realized God wanted from him.

 I am not under the Law.
 There is no expectation that I bring a sacrificial animal to the altar when I sin.
 Christ has fulfilled that requirement for me with his death on the cross.
 But David’s sacrifice, a broken and contrite heart, is still the appropriate response I should make to God when I sin.
 And God is gracious.
 When I come to him in true repentance, he will restore me.
+There may well still be consequences for my action, just like there were for David.
+But I can experience God’s forgiveness.